 In this article, we’ll cover the following next-level techniques to enhance your Day of the Dead photo effects:

-- Combining overlays to make new shapes
+- Combining graphics to make new shapes

 - Using photo effects on top of your Day of the Dead makeup

-Using Draw to paint overlays
+Using Draw to paint graphics

 This year, we’re inspired by Draw.
 As a breakout star of our mobile app, Draw has proven itself to be a classic and versatile tool, and it’s reminded us of the simple joys of scribbling.
-Not to mention that Draw expands your color options by about a bazillion, so let’s talk about using Draw with overlays.
+Not to mention that Draw expands your color options by about a bazillion, so let’s talk about using Draw with graphics.

 - Use a soft brush (be brave, set Brush hardness between 0 and 10) to erase it from over your eye.